 - If your cart needs to be cleaned, rinse out your cart with a hose and dump rinse water out on your lawn (not in a storm drain).

-- Compost collection is unlimited.
+- Compost collection is year-round and includes limited leaf bag collection in the fall.
 Simply fill your cart first, then place any extra materials in paper leaf bags and set out next to your cart for collection.

 - Finished compost is available free to participating residents.

 - Only compost program participants receive year-round leaf collection.